 Leather saddles have only one advantage over plastic, but it is a big one:

 Most of the cyclists on the road today became cyclists after the disappearance of the leather saddle as standard equipment on new bikes, so they have no experience with leather saddles.
 Many others may have had a leather saddle on their first bike, but never received any instruction in the proper care and break-in of a leather saddle.
-As a result, many otherwise-knowlegeable cyclists are woefully ignorant about leather saddles.
+As a result, many otherwise knowledgeable cyclists are woefully ignorant about leather saddles.
 They have heard that a well broken-in leather saddle is more comfortable than a plastic one, but they have an exaggerated idea of how difficult and painful it is to break one in.

 Most plastic saddles use closed-cell foam to provide some softness, but the foam and the plastic undercarriage of the saddle can only be shaped to fit an "Average" bottom, not yours.
 Closed-cell foam is an excellent heat insulator, so this type of saddle is a particular problem in hot weather, because it holds heat and moisture.
 A saddle with a fabric covering can wear clothing quickly.

 In addition, when you sit on foam, the foam under your "sit bones" compresses right away, so other foam winds up exerting pressure on (ahem!) soft tissues that were not made for this.